OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **2\.
 ACCEPTANCE OF THE TERMS**

 **2.1** In order to download and/or use the Software, Products and/or Skype Websites you must first accept these Terms.
 These Terms are accepted by you (a) when you click to accept or agree to the Terms. or (b) when you download and/or use the Software, Products and/or Skype Websites.
 We advise you to print a copy of these Terms for your records.
+You can also download a copy of the Terms applicable to your purchases from your account page on www.skype.com.
 These Terms remain effective from the date of acceptance until terminated by you or Skype in accordance with paragraph 11.

 **2.2** You cannot accept these Terms if: (a) you are not lawfully entitled to use the Software, Products and/or Skype Websites in the country in which you are located or reside or (b) if you are not of legal age to form a binding agreement with Skype.